wxwern/cs2103t-tp/docs/UserGuide.md

 Applies to: <span class="jobby-data-class">Recruiter</span> </span> <span class="beginner pill">Beginner</span>

-<span class="learning-outcome">:trophy: Able to add contacts of recruiters into Jobby</span>
+<span class="learning-outcome">:trophy: How to add contacts of recruiters into Jobby</span>

 <span class="information">:information_source: Assumes that you have completed the tutorial</span>